-Ruth Paine's position with ProNica began just after the Contra war had ended and the inauguration of Violeta Chamorro.
+Ruth Paine's position with ProNica began just after the Contra war ended and the inauguration of Violeta Chamorro.

 The people of Nicaragua were in dire straits.
 Ruth's first trip to Nicaragua was three weeks in July-Aug 1990, with no known incident or controversy concerning her visit at that time.
-The allegations were made during a second visit to Nicaragua in Feb-March 1991.
+The allegations with which the present paper is concerned were made against Ruth during her second visit to Nicaragua in 1991.

 Under Ruth Paine's direction over the next twelve years, 1990-2002, ProNica became better organized and flourished, with an outreach developed to hundreds of Friends meetings, churches and peace organizations building a strong financial donor base.
-To my knowledge there has never been either government money or a foundation grant involved in the funding of ProNica at any point.
-ProNica did not run programs itself but chose projects indigenous to Nicaraguans to fund-and organized visits of groups of students and other interested persons to live in homes of poor people in Nicaragua.
+To my knowledge there has never been either government money or a foundation grant involved in the funding of ProNica.
+ProNica did not run programs itself but chose projects indigenous to Nicaraguans support-and organized visits of groups of students and other interested persons to live in homes of poor people in Nicaragua.